 List of vCenter objects

-Cloudaware supports the following vCenter objects:
+Cloudaware supports the following vCenter objects (with API names):

 vCenter Cluster